mindspore-ai/docs/tutorials/lite/source_en/use/build.md

 | -t | If this parameter is set, the testcase is compiled, default off. | on, off | No |

 > When the `-I` parameter changes, such as `-I x86_64` is converted to `-I arm64`, adding `-i` for parameter compilation does not take effect.
+>
+> When compiling the AAR package, the `-A java` parameter must be added, and there is no need to add the `-I` parameter.

 ### Compilation Example